The best passes for cycling

 • Average slope: 7.4%

-• Why do it: With its 48 hairpin bends, the Stelvio is one of the most famous and feared passes.
+• Why do it: With its 48 hairpin bends, the Stelvio is one of the most famous and feared mountain passes.
 The climb offers breathtaking views and an unparalleled sense of accomplishment once you reach the summit.

 3. Alpe d'Huez (France)